 (Scroll down to get the easy reference printable version to hang on your fridge/office for reference).

 When you feel that stress makes you a bad parent-

 Tips to avoid losing your temper:

 1. Avoid extra stressful situations– When you know you are already having a bad day, avoid putting your children in situations that cause additional (and unnecessary) stress.
 Don’t go to the grocery store around nap time.
-Don’t drag them to the doctors office when they are hungry.
-Avoid playdates with that friend you know your chid likes play rowdy with.
-There will always be certain things we have take care of but it is not always worth the extra stress.
+Don’t drag them to the doctor’s office when they are hungry.
+Avoid playdates with that friend you know your child likes play rowdy with.
+There will always be certain things we have to take care of but it is not always worth the extra stress.
 Try these suggestions for running errands without dragging kids to the store.